History of children's environmental health protection at EPA

 EPA Establishes Children's Environmental Health Agenda

 In 1995, EPA released its Policy on Evaluating Risk to Children which directs the agency to explicitly and consistently take into account environmental health risks to infants and children in all risk characterizations and public health standards set for the United States.
 In October 2013, EPA reaffirmed its support of this important policy (PDF).
 Since the fall of the 1996, the Agency has followed a seven-step National Agenda to Protect Children's Health from Environmental Threats.
+In 2010, then-Administrator Lisa Jackson renewed EPA’s commitment to the Agenda and the importance of children’s health in a memo to staff (PDF).
+Most recently, in October 2013, EPA reaffirmed its support of this important policy (PDF).

 This National Agenda calls for the Agency to: